nikolpinchevsky/MatMe/README.md

 # MatMe

-MatMe is a powerful mobile application designed to simplify the process of creating customized Pilates mat workouts.
+MatMe is a mobile application designed to simplify the process of creating customized Pilates mat workouts.
 Whether you're a Pilates instructor, a trainee, or someone looking for structured training sessions, MatMe provides you with a seamless and efficient way to generate tailored Pilates routines based on your specific needs.

 ## Features